ionic-team/ionic-site/docs/v2/troubleshooting/index.md

                <input type="button" />
              </div>`
-  directives: [forwardRef(() => MyIcon)] // MyIcon has not been defined yet
-                                         // forwardRef resolves as MyIcon when it
+  directives: [forwardRef(() => MyIcon)] // MyIcon has not been defined yet })                                       // forwardRef resolves as MyIcon when MyIcon is needed
-                                         // is needed
-})

 @Directive({
   selector: 'icon'